From: HistoNet Server [mailto:email@example.com]

 Sent: Monday, September 30, 2002 11:56 AM

 Your address has been added to the addresses that comprise this Listserv

-exchange of information pertaining to histotechnology and related fields.
+information pertaining to histotechnology and related fields.

 PLEASE SAVE THIS MESSAGE.

 It contains useful information about how to use the list and what to do if

 experience problems.
 It also includes some basic rules for email etiquette

 (Netiquette) which will be helpful to those who are new to this form of

 A list server is a computer that runs software which will receive incoming

 electronic mail (email) messages and reroute them automatically to everyone